 We were inspired to write this guide to gas and electricity rights after a growing number of calls and emails from people struggling with fuel costs, fuel debt, damp homes, unwanted prepayment meters, and useless rip-off landlords.

 More and more, people are refusing to accept unacceptable fuel costs.
 Many people are challenging the energy companies over the size of their bills, the pressure they are put under, or the settings on their prepayment meters.
 Often, in addition to the high prices they charge, the companies manipulate things to their own advantage, bend the law, or make mistakes in their own favour.
+They sometimes break into people’s homes.
 If we all stand up to them together, we will be stronger.

 Make sure you share your experience through the Fuel Poverty Action website, and let others know what you’ve suffered, what you are doing about it – and whatever you manage to win!
 Remember — the hated Poll Tax was abolished in 1990, after thousands of people refused to pay unjust bills.